 The fact that an email is treated as spam depends mostly on the spam filter being used and its settings.
 A spam filter usually checks the sender address, and the email subject and content.
 Changing its settings could solve the way in which the users' email providers treat the messages from LimeSurvey.

 Some possible issues and solutions are listed in the following limesurvey-consulting.com blog post.

 LimeSurvey automatically tries to determine the URL for the invitation link by looking at the URL by which you logged in to the LimeSurvey administration.
 However, with some server (mis)configurations this might not work properly and you will have to set this manually.

 You can edit "application/config/config.php" to change the default base URL value.
 Add a hostInfo property like this to the existing 'components' array.

 'components' => array( ... 'config' => array( ....... 'publicurl' => 'http://www.example.com', ........ ), )

 Regarding the source of the problem, LimeSurvey tried to determine the domain from the server PHP variable: $_SERVER['HTTP_HOST'] or $_SERVER['SERVER_NAME'].

-Some web server softwares do not properly seem to provide this information or are mis-configured.
+Some web server software do not properly seem to provide this information or are misconfigured.